Manchester Airport Terminal Two to go under £1.3bn transformation programme to become ‘world class’

 Chat

-The new facilities will be part of the brand-new Terminal Two, which is currently undergoing a major renovation.
+The new facilities will be part of the brand-new Terminal Two, which is already winning awards.

-The airport hopes to create a vibrant and welcoming space for passengers, with a range of food and shopping options available.
+The airport hopes to create a world-class welcoming space for passengers, with a range of food and shopping options available to please everyone.

 An extended departure lounge will feature a food market serving a variety of world cuisines and quick eats, catering to passengers who prefer a more casual dining experience.